jduell12/CPlusPlusPractice/README.md

 6. TempConvert: program that converts Celsuius temperatures to Fahrenheit temperatures

 7. Change: program that asks user for a whole number of cents, from 0-99, and outputs how many of each type of coin would represent the amount with the fewest total number of coins

+8. minMax: program that asks the user how many integers they would like to enter.
+The program will prompt the user to enter that many integers.
+Program returns the largest and smallest of those numbers.